-- Read Thomas More's Utopia and compare with RELIC.
+Educators, please ask your students to: • Read Sir Thomas More's Utopia and compare with RELIC.
 Consider whether New North is a utopia or dystopia and present your findings-either verbally or visually-to the class.
-Open your findings up for classroom debate. - Read one or more of the Classic or Contemporary Dystopian Fictions on the recommended reading list and compare with RELIC.
+Open your findings up for classroom debate.

+• Read one or more of the Classic or Contemporary Dystopian Fictions on the recommended reading list and compare with RELIC.
 How are their worlds like-or unlike-the world of RELIC?
 Does the exercise of comparing these books with RELIC change your view of whether New North is a dystopia or utopia?
 Can a society be both?
 Present your viewpoint to the class-either verbally, in writing, or visually.
 The jigsaw method may be used to turn this into a group project.